derlin-asp/Class-Based-Selenium-Tests/README.md

 # Class-Based-Selenium-Tests
 Testing of Demo Website for Many Different Test using Python Unittest Request Library etc Using Page Object Model

+The tests can be run individually from the CLI or run as a group using pytest

 <h2>Class Diagram</h2>